mohamedtarekomar/Web-Scraping-Project-2/README.md

 # Web-Scraping-Project-2
-This project is my second web scraping real project using python This project is about scraping data from wuzzuf.com
+This project is my second web scraping real project using python This project is about scraping data from wuzzuf.com using BeautifulSoup library